appleroll/appleroll/README.md

 # Hi there 👋

-I'm Ethan, a teenage kid who enjoys learning a bit of everything.
+I'm Ethan, an Australia-based teenage kid/high school student who enjoys learning a bit of everything.
 You can find out more about me on my [personal website!](https://ethanzyx.vercel.app/)

 [GPG Key](https://ethanzyx.vercel.app/pgp.txt)
 ## What I've been up to
-I've recently finished a project, and that is [MooseOS](https://github.com/appleroll/moose-os), a small operating system written in C.
+I've recently finished a project, and that is [MooseOS](https://github.com/appleroll/moose-os), a small operating system written in C, as well as its GPT experiment [KernelGPT](https://github.com/appleroll/moose-os).
+Currently making my own Wierd IKEA Sim, a custom non-euclidean simulation of IKEA.

 ## Tools/Languages I enjoy using